ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/lvm-extend.md

 ## Resize the physical volume to use the new space

-While the OS can see the additional space, we've still got to make this usable.
+While the operating system (OS) can see the additional space, we've still got to make this usable.

 First, you'll need to get LVM to recognize that the PV has changed size: